 It has been a busy year for advocacy!
 Under the guidance of NJSHA’s lobbyist, Lynn Nowak and her associate Jacy Lance, NJSHA has had significant impact on new legislation that impacts our professions.
 The details can be found on our website.
 To read about all our advocacy successes, as well as the issues that NJSHA is following and providing input to, go to https://www.njsha.org/advocacy/current-issues-in-legislation/.

 We encourage you to get involved, take advantage of all the benefits of your NJSHA membership, share your expertise and enthusiasm on a committee, advocate for an issue of importance.
 Through NJSHA we each become greater as we work together.
 We are NJSHA.

-At this busy time of year, on behalf of the Board of Directors, I wish you all very happy holidays.
-May you have time to spend with family and friends and find moments to relax, unwind and experience all the joy of the holiday season.
+At this busy time of year, on behalf of the Board of Directors, I wish you all a very happy and relaxing summer.
+As we bid goodbye to COVID-19 (hopefully), may you have time to spend with family and friends and find moments to relax, unwind and reconnect with friends and loved ones.

 Robynne Kratchman, MS, CCC-SLP